Header image.jpg

 In fact, the declining reputation of the influencer has seen many try to turn away from the term, instead calling themselves ‘content creators’.

-When interviewing our three industry professionals, there was reticence to be labelled as an influencer, yet whether this is due to its reputation or if these experts feel they fall into the same category as Zoella or Saffron Baker, is open to interpretation.
-“I’m a recognised expert on certain topics,” Oliver added, “so I guess I am an influencer?.’
+When interviewing our industry professionals, there was reticence to be labelled as an influencer, yet it’s unclear whether this is due to its reputation or if these experts feel they don’t have the fame or following to measure up to household name influencers like Molly-Mae.
+“I’m a recognised expert on certain topics,” Oliver added, “so I guess I am an influencer.”

 Exploring the reputation of influencers in a B2B environment further, the results are mixed.